The Shannon-McMillan-Breiman theorem beyond amenable groups: Introduction and statement of main results

-\end{Theorem} Let us highlight the crucial fact that it is part of the conclusion of Theorem \ref{thm:MAINcocycleentropy} that the limit is independent of the choice of the bounded hyperfinite exhaustion. \begin{Remark} As can be seen from the proof of Theorem \ref{thm:MAINcocycleentropy}, the assumption on the cocycle being class injective is not necessary for this convergence result.
-But we dispense with this additional generality in order to make sure that the values $h_{\cP}^{*}(\alpha)$ accurately reflect entropy theoretic information regarding the action of $\Gamma$ on $X$. \end{Remark}
+\end{Theorem} Let us highlight the crucial fact that it is part of the conclusion of Theorem \ref{thm:MAINcocycleentropy} that the limit is independent of the choice of the bounded hyperfinite exhaustion. \begin{Remark} As can be seen from the proof of Theorem \ref{thm:MAINcocycleentropy}, the assumption that the cocycle being class injective is not necessary for this convergence result.
+But in our discussion below we will dispense with this additional generality and focus on the set-up explained above of free p.m.p. actions of countable groups.
+The injectivity assumption then makes sure that the values $h_{\cP}^{*}(\alpha)$ accurately reflect entropy theoretic information regarding the action of $\Gamma$ on $X$.

+Furthermore, the results we develop below can be formulated more generally, for all class-injective extensiosn of arbitrary hyperfinite relations.
+But again, we will focus below on our main goal, which is the development of entropy theory for p.m.p. actions of non-amenable groups. \end{Remark}

-In the following, the number $h_{\cP}^{*}(\alpha)$ shall be called {\em the cocycle entropy} of the partition $\cP$ for the action $\Gamma \curvearrowright (X,\lambda)$.
-Let us proceed to use it to define a notion of measure-theoretic entropy for the dynamical system $\Gamma \curvearrowright (X,\lambda)$ itself.
-For this, we must restrict ourselves to {\em generating partitions}, i.e.\@ countable partitions $\cP$ for $X$ such that (modulo null sets)
+Following \cite{Da01}, the number $h_{\cP}^{*}(\alpha)$ shall be called {\em the orbital entropy} of the partition $\cP$ for the action $\Gamma \curvearrowright (X,\lambda)$.
+Danilenko \cite[Def.
+2.4]{Da01} proceeds to define the orbital entropy of the associated dynamical systems as the supremum of $h_{\cP}^{*}(\alpha)$ over all finite partitions.

+We propose a different definition, motivated by the developments in entropy theory for non-amenable groups due to Bowen and to Seward, particularly by Seward's recent work on Rokhlin entropy (see the discussion below).
+To define {\it measure-theoretic entropy for the dynamical system} $\Gamma \curvearrowright (X,\lambda)$ itself, we restrict ourselves to {\em generating partitions}, i.e.\@ countable partitions $\cP$ for $X$ such that (modulo null sets)

-\begin{Definition}[Cocycle entropy] Let $(X,\lambda)$ be a p.m.p.\@ ergodic action of $\Gamma$.
+\begin{Definition}[Orbital Rokhlin entropy] Let $(X,\lambda)$ be a p.m.p.\@ ergodic action of $\Gamma$.
 Let $\alpha: \cR \to \Gamma$ be a class injective cocycle defined on a hyperfinite relation.
 The number